FAQ

 Can I use my own OpenAI key?

-Redaction still runs on the appliance before egress.
-You can mix BYO keys with our monthly token allowance on Compact and Standard, or run local-only on Sovereign if you air-gap.
-Cancel our monthly fee and keep using your keys with no change to the hardware.
+Redaction still runs before egress.
+Mix BYO with Trinito Cloud on Compact and Standard, or run local-only on Sovereign.
 See pricing for allowance and overage rates.

 Security